 Stir fry ingredients are often customizable, and this recipe is no exception!
 It’s best to follow the ingredients in the sauce more closely, but the lentils and vegetables are quite versatile.

 Ingredients and Substitutions for Vegan Stir Fry with Lentils

 You can make this recipe with pretty much any vegetable or type of lentil.
 Read below to learn how I make this recipe, and some substitutions to make it your own.
 Feel free to get creative!

 - Onion, garlic, ginger: These ingredients create the stir fry’s aromatic.
 They each add a ton of flavor and make for a tasty stir fry.
 You can use as much or as little of these ingredients as you like!
 If you don’t have fresh onion, garlic or ginger on hand you can substitute for the powdered option.
-Up to 1 tsp of onion or garlic powder and up to ½ tsp ginger powder could work.
+Up to 1 teaspoon of onion or garlic powder and up to ½ teaspoon ginger powder could work.

 - Bell pepper, celery, carrots, zucchini: These are the vegetables I use!
 I like that they offer a range of colors and are mild in flavor.
 You can use any vegetable you like.
 Some other tasty options are broccoli, bok choy, snow/ snap peas, mushrooms, cabbage and bean sprouts.

 - Lentils: Another base ingredient for this recipe is lentils.
 I use canned brown lentils as it’s super convenient, but you can use any type of cooked lentil you like!
 If you use a can, simply drain and rinse the lentils before using.